sai-synapse-labs/filetao-main/README.md

 ## Storage API

-There are three (3) main ways you can interact with the `FileTao` network to store and retrieve data.
+There are three (3) main ways you can interact with the `TensorStorage` network to store and retrieve data.
 (4th coming soon through the website interface!):

 1. API Wrappers (python) - this is the most convenient way for developers to interact
-2. SubnetsAPI (lower-level python) - if you need more control over how you interface with FileTao
+2. SubnetsAPI (lower-level python) - if you need more control over how you interface with TensorStorage
-3. FileTao CLI (command-line) - most convenient for non-developers just wanting to store files using the cli
+3. TensorStorage CLI (command-line) - most convenient for non-developers just wanting to store files using the cli

 The following three sections will describe each of these in more detail.

 ### Using API Wrappers
-There are two high-level wrapper functions that allow easy access to FileTao's storage mechanism through bittensor abstractions, `store` and `retrieve`.
+There are two high-level wrapper functions that allow easy access to TensorStorage's storage mechanism through bittensor abstractions, `store` and `retrieve`.

 It's as convenient as importing, preparing data, and firing away:
 ```python